 You’re experiencing the difference between primary and secondary stability.

 Primary stability keeps you steady when you’re sitting still on flat water.
+Wider kayaks with flat hulls give you that immediate sense of security.

 It’s your kayak’s ability to resist capsizing when you lean or hit waves.